The more time people spend on your site, the more likely they are to buy something.

 But with video, they interact in a totally different way.

 They are more engaged and hooked because the visual information is faster and easier for the brain to process.
 And once they start watching a video, people would like to finish the whole thing.

 The other thing about videos is that they are more time consuming than text and images.
 People can’t scan and skim, they need to watch the whole thing.

-So here’s how to use videos to increase the time on site on your eCommerce store:
+So here’s how to use videos to increase the time on site on your ecommerce store:

-Use videos as call-to-action on your homepage – here you can use it to communicate your value proposition and engage your audience around your brand.
+Here you can use it to communicate your value proposition and engage your audience around your brand.

 Dollar Shave Club has used this very effectively as a way to hook people and convert them into customers.

 Their first video which is still on their homepage went totally viral in 2012 and within 24 hours of launch, the company goto their first 12,000 subscribers.